 CPC’s Education Team plans with US partners

 At Tshiabantu School in Mbuji Mayi there are gaping holes in the roofs and walls that allow the Congo’s nine-months of rain to pour into classrooms.
-Student’s work is destroyed, classes are dismissed and puddles form on the dirt floors.
+Students’ work is destroyed, puddles form on the dirt floors and classes are dismissed when rains are heavy.
 The school urgently needs brick walls, tin roofs, concrete floors, desks, blackboards, latrines and a water system.
 Click HERE to help rebuild and equip Tshiabantu School.